okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/okta-expression-language-in-identity-engine/index.md

 Okta offers various functions to manipulate properties to generate a desired output.
 You can combine and nest functions inside a single expression.

-> **Note:** For the following expression examples, assume that the following properties exist in Okta and that the User has the associated values.
+> **Note:** For the following expression examples, assume that the following properties exist in Okta and that the user has the associated values.

 | Attribute            | Type          | Data                       |
 | ---------            | ----          | --------                   |